fulin426/React-Capstone/README.md

 ![Screenshots](https://raw.githubusercontent.com/fulin426/React-Capstone/master/public/Images/screenshot_my-events.png)

 ## Use Case
 Upcoming Events App is for fans of music events to search for and manage their events in one place.
+Keep track of all the up shows so you'll never miss an event.

 ## User Stories
 As a user I should be able to search for upcoming events, to save upcoming events,view event details, and create a top 5 artists list.